zhuzilin/zhuzilin/README.md

-> AI is the next chip.
+> Aim for hard-to-verify tasks.

 Hey, I'm **zhuzilin** — an engineer driven by curiosity.